sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the Create logic app blade, ContosoLogicApplication is in the Name field.
 Under Resource group, the Use existing radio button is selected, and contososports is the name.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image237.png "Create logic app blade")

-3. Open the logic app after it is deployed by clicking **All Services**, searching for and selecting **Logic App** and selecting the Logic App you just created.
+3. Open the logic app after it is deployed by choosing **All Services**, searching for and selecting **Logic App** and selecting the Logic App you just created.

     ![In the Azure Portal, logic is in the search field, and under that, Logic apps is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image238.png "Azure Portal")